phoenix-dataplane/phoenix/mdbook/src/tutorials/working-with-mrpc-library.md

 # Working with mRPC Library
-This tutorial shows how to develop user applications with mRPC library.
+This tutorial describes how to develop user applications with mRPC library.

 ## Overview
 mRPC library provides interfaces similar to [tonic](https://github.com/hyperium/tonic), which is a Rust implementation of gRPC. mRPC Rust library is built to have first class support of the async ecosystem.
-Protocol Buffers, which are used by gRPC to sepcify services and messages, are also applied by mRPC. mRPC library's codegen generates client and servers stubs based on the protobuf specs.
+Protocol Buffers, which are used by gRPC to specify services and messages, are also applied by mRPC. mRPC library's codegen generates client and server stubs based on the protobuf specs.

 ## Defining the HelloWorld service
-Our first step is to define a mRPC service with protobuf.
+The first step is to define a mRPC service with protobuf.
-Let's first create a new Cargo project for our hello world demo.
+Let us first create a new Cargo project for our hello world demo.
 ```
 cargo new rpc_hello
 ```